Year-End Checklist For Small Business, business owner reviewing accounting documents at desk

 Download our free Month-End Accounting Checklist to take control of your month-end close.

-Don’t forget that many business expenses are tax-deductible.
+Many business expenses are tax-deductible.
 No matter how small they may seem, expenses can add up over the year and help to reduce your tax burden.
-Ensure you have receipts and invoices saved or uploaded to your cloud accounting tool for easy access.
-If you haven’t yet entered them into your system, do so now.
+Ensure you have receipts and bills saved or uploaded to your cloud accounting tool for easy access.

 SB_TaxDeductions